 Auckland Museum social script for school visits

-These adaptable social scripts allow families and teachers to personalise their visit.
+This script allows families and teachers to personalise their visit.
 Written in consultation with a family with lived experience of autism, this script can help you plan your visit and tell you what to expect at the Museum.
 Social scripts can also support children who struggle to communicate or become easily overwhelmed by stimuli.
-Download the adaptable script, and adapt it to suit your child’s needs.

 This map highlights the high and low sensory spaces within the Museum.
 High sensory spaces, indicated in red, are busy places with a mix of multimedia, loud noises and/or low light.
-Click on the map to download a printer-friendly version.
 Please note exhibition galleries and education spaces can be especially crowded or busy.